adobe/aio-lib-db/README.md

 >
 > To find runtime namespace and credentials, click "Download all" in the Adobe Developer Console for your project workspace and the values will be under `project.workspace.details.runtime.namespaces`.

-Then require and initialize the library:
+Next, import and initialize the library:

 ```javascript
 const abdb = require('aio-lib-abdb');